vanand46/ansible_yaml_learning_path/Notes_8.md

-# Configuration Management with Ansible and Terraform – 02 February 2025
+# Configuration Management with Ansible and Terraform

 ## Infrastructure as Code
 - It is a practice followed by IT companies to improve infrastructure deployments, increase users' ability to scale quickly, and improve the application development process.